BastilleBSD/bastille/docs/chapters/networking.rst

 First a few notes.
 Bastille tries to verify that the interface name you provide is a valid interface.
-In FreeBSD network interfaces have different names, but look something like ``em0``, ``bge0``, ``re0``, ``vtnet0`` etc. Running the ifconfig commend will tell you the name of your existing interfaces.
+In FreeBSD network interfaces have different names, but look something like ``em0``, ``bge0``, ``re0``, ``vtnet0`` etc. Running the ``ifconfig`` command will tell you the name of your existing interfaces.
 Bastille also checks for a valid syntax IP4 or IP6 address.
 When you are testing calling out from your containers, please note that the ping command is disabled within the containers, because raw socket access are a security hole.
 Instead, install and test with ``wget/curl/fetch`` instead.

 Shared Interface on Home or Small Office Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^